gregonometry/daily_py/README.md

 # daily_py
-My goal is to create a new python lambda function each day in an effor to become more proficient.
+My goal is to create a new lambda function in Python3 each day in an effort to become more proficient.